VCUWrightCenter/TopExApp/README.md

 #### Visualization Distance Metric
 Users have the option to re-calculate the distance matrix using a different distance metric than was used for clustering.
 Interestingly, using Euclidean for clustering and Cosine for visualization produces good visuals of the data.

-* **euclidean:** Uses Euclidean distance, which primarily considered similar magnitude of vector elements.
+* **euclidean:** Uses Euclidean distance, which primarily consideres similar magnitude of vector elements.
 Is required for K-Means clustering method.
-* **correlation:** Calculates the absolute value of Pearson's correlation coefficient, which primary looks at similar patterns of vector elements and ignores magnitude.
+* **correlation:** Calculates the absolute value of Pearson's correlation coefficient, which primarily looks at similar patterns of vector elements and ignores magnitude.
-* **cosine:** Treats embeddings as vectors and calculated the angle between the two vectors.
+* **cosine:** Treats embeddings as vectors and calculates the angle between the two vectors.
 This metric is frequently used in NLP.
 (Default)

 #### UMAP Neighbors
 If choosing UMAP for visualization, you have the option of selecting the number of neighbors UMAP uses for its dimension reduction algorithm.
 Default is set to 15, which is generally a good choice.
 Lower values will create more tightly packed clusters, and larger numbers will create larger more spread out clusters on the scatter plot.

 ## 3: Run Analysis <a name="usage3">
 Once all of the parameters have been set you are ready to run your analysis.
-Navigate back over to the "File Manager" tab and hit "Run".
+Scroll to the bottom of the Cluster tab and hit "Run".
 If you decide you want to exclude some files from a particular run, you can uncheck them in the File Manager tab before hitting "run" and they will be excluded.

 ## 4: Explore and Export Results <a name="usage4">
 Results are shown in the center window as a scatter plot or word cloud.
 Results from the analysis can be exported from the Import/Export tab.
-To export the row-level results that include each sentence's text, key phrase, cluster it was assigned to, and the cluster topics words click on the "Export row-level results (.txt).
+To export the row-level results that include each sentence's text, key phrase, cluster it was assigned to, and the cluster topic words click on the "Export row-level results (.txt).
 A pipe "|" delimited text file that can be opened in Excel will be downloaded.
 From the Import/Export tab you can also export the scatter plot's raw data as a pipe delimited file to re-create it in other programs for customization.

 ### Scatter Plot <a name="usage41">
 In the scatter plot, each sentence that was clustered is represented by a dot.
 Clicking on the dots in the scatter plot will bring up sentence and cluster information in the right most panel, including the key topic words for each cluster.
 To save the figure as an image you can click on the "Export Scatterplot (.png)" button that appears underneath the plot.
 Additionally, you can download the raw data for the scatter plot from the Import/Export tab.